mattbis/mapFilePath.dev/doc/editions.md

 ## 7
 control the output format to be a type of parseable binary data tree ( not really a filesystem but close to one ) control the output to sqllite or something liek that ..
+## 8
+allow learning on the cache i suppose.. and using a sync generalisation ( not finite  its some fast big structure )